 - Scheduled career development opportunities with senior Carter Center staff

-- A weekend excursion to the Carter’s hometown of Plains, Georgia, where we visit historic sites devoted to President and Mrs. Carter’s life and work
+- A weekend excursion to the Carter’s hometown of Plains, Georgia and visit historic sites devoted to President and Mrs. Carter’s life and work.

 - Social and team-building opportunities with the interns and staff

-- Membership in the intern alumni group, which keeps you connected with the Carter Center’s work as well as with hundreds of former interns
+- Membership in the intern and graduate assistant alumni group, which keeps you connected with the Carter Center’s work as well as with hundreds of former interns and graduate assistants.